zacharysarette/CursedReverse/README.md

 I told them to run this line in the console and figure out how it works.

-I would probably not write code like this in a production product, but it is quite a neat demonstration of what the language can do.
+I would probably not push code like this to production, but it is quite a neat demonstration of what the language can do.

 ## Usage